Merzasphor/MWSE/docs/source/references/other/csse.md

 * References can be moved onto surfaces.
 By holding the alt key when drag-moving a reference, it will rotate and snap onto the surface under the cursor.
 The context menu (Q) can be used to set the axis to snap to.
 * Extended editor marker support.
 Toggling markers (M) will now also toggle markers supported by the game executable.
 This allows custom markers to be toggled by tagging them with a MRK string and adding a EditorMarker node, or by defining objects whose name begins with or matches "Tri EditorMarker".
 * A new context menu is available, using the Q key.
 From it you can access some new features:
+	* Set the snap axis when alt-drag-moving references.
+	* Toggle between world axis or local axis rotations by default.
 	* Hide selected references, culling them from the scene so you can work behind them.
 	* Restore hidden references, restoring to view any references hidden with the hide selection option.
-	* Set the snap axis when alt-drag-moving references.
 	* Set or clear the QuickStart data from the current render window perspective.

 The following changes to the rendering window apply when landscape editing: